config-syncer/config-syncer/docs/reference/kubed_run.md

 ### Options

 ```
-      --address string         The address of the Kubed API Server (default ":8081")
+      --address string         The address of the Kubed API Server (overrides any value in clusterconfig) (default ":8081")
       --analytics              Send analytical events to Google Analytics (default true)
       --clusterconfig string   Path to cluster config file (default "/srv/kubed/config.yaml")
-      --enable-reverse-index   Reverse indexing of pods to service and others (default true)
-      --enable-search-index    Generate search index for Kubernetes api objects (default true)
   -h, --help                   help for run
       --kubeconfig string      Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string          The address of the Kubernetes API server (overrides any value in kubeconfig)